neuropsychology/Courses/Statistics/R/English/Introduction.md

 ### Our First Object: `df`

 `df` is a convention name for **dataframe**, which is the classic format of statistical data.
-Is is organized into *variables*, the columns, that are named, and *observations*, the rows, that often are, in psychological science, participants.
+Is is organised into *variables*, the columns, that are named, and *observations*, the rows, that often are, in psychological science, participants.

 We want to read the csv and to store it in an object that we will call `df`.
 In the script panel, write the following: